-Setting up a new project is straightforward with the use of the Model Wizard Patterns (with accompanying documentation) that can be used to automatically create a DMN project structure to get you started.
-The Wizard can then be used to create any number of Decision Requirements diagrams as the model is developed and the problem and solution spaces are fleshed-out.
+Setting up a new project is straightforward with the use of the Model Builder patterns (with accompanying documentation) that can be used to automatically create a DMN project structure to get you started.
+The Model Builder can then be used to create any number of Decision Requirements diagrams as the model is developed and the problem and solution spaces are fleshed-out.